MicrosoftDocs/win32/desktop-src/SecAuthZ/interaction-between-threads-and-securable-objects.md

 ---
-Description: 'In an access check, the system compares the security information in the thread's access token against the security information in the object's security descriptor.' ms.assetid: '40871179-d383-43d0-810d-0805c88dbbd6'
+Description: In an access check, the system compares the security information in the threads access token against the security information in the objects security descriptor. ms.assetid: 40871179-d383-43d0-810d-0805c88dbbd6
 title: Interaction Between Threads and Securable Objects ms.technology: desktop ms.prod: windows